Barristers vote to go on strike in fresh blow for beleaguered court system

 The Criminal Bar Association (CBA), which represents barristers in England and Wales, said several days of court walkouts will begin from next week.

-The promised industrial action, announced on Monday following a ballot of members, comes at a time of significant backlogs across the court system.
+The promised industrial action, announced on Monday following a ballot of members and described by Justice Minister James Cartlidge as “disappointing”, comes at a time of significant backlogs across the court system.

 They are the latest profession to go on strike, ahead of planned action by rail workers later this week, and reports of unrest among teaching staff and NHS employees.